SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/paper_outline.md

 *1. paragraph summarizing main results--> primary conclusions*

-We rejected the hypothesis that crown exposure--either relative to neighbors or topographically--makes trees more vulnerable to drought.
-However, other studies have found clear evidence of greater drought sensitivity in trees with exposed crowns (e.g., [Suarez et al. 2004](https://besjournals.onlinelibrary.wiley.com/doi/pdf/10.1111/j.1365-2745.2004.00941.x)
+We partially supported the hypothesis that crown exposure--either relative to neighbors or topographically--makes trees more vulnerable to drought.
+Co-dominant trees had the highest drought resistance.
+Dominant trees had lower resistance, likely because they are the most exposed.
+Other studies have found clear evidence of greater drought sensitivity in trees with exposed crowns (e.g., [Suarez et al. 2004](https://besjournals.onlinelibrary.wiley.com/doi/pdf/10.1111/j.1365-2745.2004.00941.x)
 ;[Scharnweber et al. 2019](https://www.sciencedirect.com/science/article/pii/S1125786518302017)).
-Thus, we do not interpret our finding of lower drought resistance in subcanopy trees as a rejection of this mechanism; rather, it indicates that other mechanisms such as competition or rooting depth were dominant in this case.
-Also note that our study design was not ideal for testing the role of canopy position.
+At the same time, intermediate and suppressed trees had even lower resistance.
+This indicates that other mechanisms such as competition or rooting depth were important in this forest.
+(Also note that our study design was not ideal for testing the role of canopy position.
 Current canopy position is a conservative separator of canopy position: trees currently in the sub-canopy were most likely in subcanopy positions in the past (assuming canopy trees are rarely overtopped by neighbors), but current canopy trees may have been in subcanopy positions in the past.
 Height may be a more reliable predictor of past canopy position than is current canopy position, and probably explains a large portion of variation in canopy position.
-We also had relatively low variation in terms of exposure-- we had no trees with completely exposed crowns, and variation in elevation is modest (in both absolute terms and relative to surrounding topography).
+We also had relatively low variation in terms of exposure-- we had no trees with completely exposed crowns, and variation in elevation is modest (in both absolute terms and relative to surrounding topography). )